NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v6.0.md

 kubectl get pods
 ```

-NVIDIA Cloud Native Core stack works as expected if the get pods command shows the pod status as completed.
+NVIDIA Cloud Native Core  works as expected if the get pods command shows the pod status as completed.

 ### Validate NVIDIA Cloud Native Core with an application from NGC
 Another option to validate NVIDIA Cloud Native Core is by running a demo application hosted on NGC.